 I had always been drawn to meditation.
 I read books and watched videos about meditation and mindfulness.
 I treat my yoga practice as "active meditation".

-Then I went to my first meditation circle – guided by an amazing meditation teacher.
-I didn’t know what to expect, and it turned out to be such a powerful experience for me.
+Then I went to my first meditation circle - guided by an amazing meditation teacher.
+I didn't know what to expect, and it turned out to be such a powerful experience for me.
 I felt light and emotional, tears kept falling.
-I felt a connection to the spirit, being in God’s presence.
+I felt a connection to Spirit, being in God's presence.

-This teacher had a Learn to Meditate series and I signed up.
+Synchronistically, this teacher had a Learn to Meditate series and I signed up.
 I learned the benefits of meditation, the different types, and the myths.
 And I started to practice to meditate, trying different ways, mantras, focusing on the breath, guided meditation.
 The key here is that meditation is a practice.
 There is no one way to do it.
 There no perfect way to do it.
 Do whatever works for you.